kazet/ATT/att/doc/training_aligners.rst

 --training_set_size
   The number of documents that will be taken from the corpus to train the aligner.
 For more (>5) languages, 100 is enough.
+--dictionary
+  The dictionary (:doc:`/dictionaries/index`) that will be used for training.
+  Currently it is required by all aligners.
+You can provide an empty dictionary, but currently none are available.
 --v
    Verbose level (use -v to see some information messages, -vv to see debug messages and -vvv to see everything - the last option is slow